 Job Shadowing is a career exploration activity in which students learn about a job by walking through the work day as a shadow to a worker.
-The job shadowing work experience is a temporary, unpaid exposure where a student follows an employee at an organization to learn about a particular occupation or industry.
 While job shadowing, students are able to ask questions and experience the trials, triumphs, small nuances, and normal day-to-day activities they might experience while working in that specific job.
 Job shadowing provides more insight than just reading a job description or asking an employee to describe what they do.

 Learning and Development Objectives

 As a result of participating in a job shadowing experience, students will enhance their knowledge and skills; including: